-- (6) The base sessional rate is derived by dividing the prescribed annual salary by 52.1666 and dividing the product by 10. - (7) Private Practice Cost Allowance. - (a) If a sessional practitioner has demonstrated the incurrence of private practice costs outside the hospital, the practitioner shall be paid a Private Practice Cost Allowance on each session, up to and including 5 sessions.
-The prescribed allowance is payable from the first pay period on or after the specified date: - (i) 1-Apr-07 \$77.09 - (ii) 1-Oct-07 \$79.40 and thereafter increased in line with general percentage salary adjustments contained in this Agreement as prescribed hereunder: - (iii) 1-Oct-08 \$81.79 - (iv) 1-Oct-09 \$84.24 - (b) A sessional practitioner must demonstrate the incurrence of private practice costs annually. - (c) A sessional practitioner who does not qualify for the Private Practice Cost Allowance shall be paid an allowance of 16% of the applicable base sessional rate unless the sessional practitioner is engaged under Arrangement A. - (d) No Private Practice Cost Allowance is payable for sessions worked in excess of 5 per week provided that a sessional practitioner who was, immediately prior to the date of commencement of this Agreement, engaged for more than five (5) sessions per week and was paid the allowance shall continue to be paid the allowance on all sessions. - (e) No Private Practice Cost Allowance is payable for sessions which attract any shift or weekend penalty payment specified in this Agreement. - (8) Leave Entitlements. - (a) A sessional practitioner shall be entitled to pro rata leave entitlements in the same ratio as the number of sessions allocated bears to 10.
+- (b) The adjustments in the rates reflect increases in line with general percentage salary increases. - (c) A sessional practitioner must demonstrate the incurrence of private practice costs annually. - (d) A sessional practitioner who does not qualify for the Private Practice Cost Allowance shall be paid an allowance of 16% of the applicable base sessional rate unless the sessional practitioner is engaged under Arrangement A. - (e) No Private Practice Cost Allowance is payable for sessions worked in excess of 5 per week provided that a sessional practitioner who was, immediately prior to the date of commencement of this Agreement, engaged for more than five (5) sessions per week and was paid the allowance shall continue to be paid the allowance on all sessions. - (f) No Private Practice Cost Allowance is payable for sessions which attract any shift or weekend penalty payment specified in this Agreement. - (8) Leave Entitlements.

+- (a) A sessional practitioner shall be entitled to pro rata leave entitlements in the same ratio as the number of sessions allocated bears to 10.
 If during any qualifying period the number of sessions allocated to a sessional practitioner varies, the number shall be averaged over the qualifying period. - (b) A sessional practitioner shall be entitled to paid public holidays in accordance with Clause 35 - Public Holidays if the public holidays occur on a day on which a session is normally worked.
-If a sessional practitioner is required to work on a public holiday the provisions of Clause 32(6) shall apply.
+If a sessional practitioner is required to work on a public holiday the provisions of Clause 32 - Shift, Weekend and Public Holiday Penalties subclause (6) shall apply. - (9) Subject to Clause 27- Private Practice Generally, sessional practitioners shall exercise rights of private practice under Arrangement A or Arrangement B under the same terms as full-time or part-time practitioners. - (10) Professional Development Allowance